-Real Business Rescue has more than 25 years' experience helping company directors in times of financial distress and our team, through its extensive presence of 40 UK offices, can provide the right solutions to suit your business troubles wherever you are.
+Real Business Rescue has more than 25 years' experience helping company directors in times of financial distress and our team, through its extensive presence of over 50 UK offices, can provide the right solutions to suit your business troubles wherever you are.

 From start-ups to SMEs to multinational corporations; from struggling one-man bands to high turnover organisations; we can quickly analyse your company situation and advise on the best rescue or closure option.

 We've seen practically all there is to see in scenarios related to company distress, with the most common issues surrounding finance, insolvency, cash flow, creditor pressure, HMRC arrears, winding up petitions, overdrawn directors' loan accounts and, more recently, Accelerated Payment Notices.